Instructions on how to submit Lab 1: Please download all the required files from the lab1 github repo.

 • Code: Place your code answers in the template attack.py.
 Please include all code necessary to generate your solution in each of the respective methods.
 Do not just hard code working answers!

-Upload all files (attack.py, questions.txt) to the lab1 gradescope assignment.
+Upload attack.py to the lab1 code gradescope assignment.

 Running the Lab on Windows make check and make run-server and make venv do not natively work on Windows.